-du ersonnel complete a minimum of 10 clock-hours or one CEU of in-service training annually uring the state's fiscal year beginning July 1 and ending June 30?
-SO NO N/A

-th ne annual 10 clock-hours or one CEU of in-service training concentration on children ages birth rough 12 must be completed in one or more of the following areas (college level courses will be cepted):
+The annual 10 clock-hours or one CEU of in-service training concentration on children ages birth through 12 must be completed in one or more of the following areas (college level courses will be accepted):

-1. Health and safety, including universal precautions, prevention of infectious diseases, sudden infant death syndrome, emergencies due to food and allergic reactions, shaken baby syndrome, use of safe sleep practices, administration of medicine, emergency preparedness, and handling of hazardous materials;
+- 1. Health and safety, including universal precautions, prevention of infectious diseases, sudden infant death syndrome, emergencies due to food and allergic reactions, shaken baby syndrome, use of safe sleep practices, administration of medicine, emergency preparedness, and handling of hazardous materials;

-2. Pediatric CPR;
+- 2. Pediatric CPR;

-3. First Aid (may be taken to meet the in-service requirement only once every two years);
+- 3. First Aid (may be taken to meet the in-service requirement only once every two years);

-4. Nutrition;
+- 4. Nutrition;

-5. Child development - typical and atypical;
+- 5. Child development typical and atypical;

-6. Child transportation and safety;
+- 6. Child transportation and safety;

-7. Behavior management;
+- 7. Behavior management;

-8. Working with families;
+- 8. Working with families;

-9. Design and use of child-oriented space;
+- 9. Design and use of child-oriented space;

-10. Community, health and social service resources;
+- 10. Community, health and social service resources;

-11. Child abuse;
+- 11. Child abuse;

-12. Child care for multilingual children;
+- 12. Child care for multilingual children;

-13. Working with children with disabilities in child care;
+- 13. Working with children with disabilities in child care;

-14. Safety in outdoor play;
+- 14. Safety in outdoor play;

-15.
+- 15. Literacy;

-16. Guidance and discipline;
+- 16. Guidance and discipline;

-17. ·
+- 17. Computer technology;

-18. Leadership development/program management and child care personnel supervision;
+- 18. Leadership development/program management and child care personnel supervision;

-19.
+- 19. Age-appropriate lesson planning;

-20. Homework assistance for school-age care;
+- 20. Homework assistance for school-age care;

-21.
+- 21. Food safety training;

-22. ·
+- 22. Developing special interest centers/spaces and environments;

-23. Other course areas relating to child care or child care management;
+- 23. Other course areas relating to child care or child care management;

-24. Any of the online courses offered through the Department's child care website.
+- 24. Any of the online courses offered through the Department's child care website.

-In-Sen include CF-FS www.n service facility umentation of the in-service training requirement recorded on CF- FSP Form 5268, Child Care vice Training Record, which is incorporated by reference in 65C-22.001(7)(i), F.A.C., and ed in the child care facility's personnel records?
-P Form 5268 may be obtained from the Department's website at myflfamilies.com/childcare.
+Is documentation of the in-service training requirement recorded on CF- FSP Form 5268, Child Care In-Service Training Record, which is incorporated by reference in 65C-22.001(7)(i), F.A.C., and included in the child care facility's personnel records?

+CF-FSP Form 5268 may be obtained from the Department's website at www.myflfamilies.com/childcare.
 A new in-service training record is required each fiscal year.
-The internal precords for the previous two fiscal years must also be maintained at the child care for review by the licensing authority.
-NO NIA
+The inservice training records for the previous two fiscal years must also be maintained at the child care facility for review by the licensing authority.

-one ch require child care personnel employed in the industry beyond 15 months, who change employment from nild care program to another during the fiscal year complete the annual in-service training ement?
-NO N/A
+3.2.12Do all child care personnel employed in the industry beyond 15 months, who change employment from one child care program to another during the fiscal year complete the annual in-service training requirement?

-in this the no Th ese care personnel are not in compliance with the annual in-service training requirement described section, have they completed the remaining in-service training requirement within 30 days of an incompliance finding by the licensing authority? hours cannot be used to meet the current year's in-service training requirements.
-NO N/A
+3.2.13If child care personnel are not in compliance with the annual in-service training requirement described in this section, have they completed the remaining in-service training requirement within 30 days of the noncompliance finding by the licensing authority?

+These hours cannot be used to meet the current year's in- service training requirements.
+YES $\bigcirc$ NO $\bigcirc$ N/A $\bigcirc$